Fire-Wise Gardening 101: Protecting Your Home and Garden in Santa Cruz County

 Zone 0: The Ember-Resistant Zone (0-5 feet)

 This is the most critical zone—the immediate area against your home where embers are most likely to ignite materials and spread fire to your structure.
+Research consistently shows that embers traveling ahead of the main fire are the primary cause of home ignition, not direct flame contact.

 Goals: